$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Uncertainty Characterization

-The nominal dynamics \eqref{equ:quadrotor dynamics} provide a description of a quadrotor's motion in an ideal case.
-However, in reality, a quadrotor's motion is affected by uncertainties and disturbances, such as propellers' aerodynamic effects, ground effect, and wind, for which establishing precise models is expensive with only marginal practical benefits.
-Our approach lumps the uncertainties induced from various sources into uncertain forces and moments.
-We start by introducing the uncertainties to the state-space representation of the system.
-Define the state $x \in \mathbb{R}^{3} \times \mathbb{R}^3 \times SO(3) \times \mathbb{R}^3 $ by $x = (p,v,R,\Omega) $.
-The state-space form of \eqref{equ:quadrotor dynamics} is where and $u_b^\top = [f_b \ M_b^\top]$ is the baseline geometric controller.
-Note that when the state $x$ is used in state-space dynamics, e.g., equation~\eqref{equ:nominal system with partial state}, it takes the vector form $x^\top=[p^\top \ v^\top \ \vect(R)^\top \ \Omega^\top ]$.
+The nominal dynamics \eqref{equ:quadrotor dynamics} provide a description of the quadrotor's motion in an ideal case.
+However, in reality, a quadrotor's performance is affected by uncertainties and disturbances, such as propellers' aerodynamic effects, ground effects, etc. Our approach lumps the uncertainties induced from various sources into uncertain forces and moments.
+To see how it works, we first introduce the state-space representation of the nominal dynamics in~\eqref{equ:quadrotor dynamics}: